eagroom/IntroToRPresentation/index.md

 Their theory was sound
 the source data was good
 Humans are poor fortune tellers

+implement all the good process we as software engineers have discovered along the way:
+Pair programming, code reviews, unit tests, test driven development, open source software -> open source equations

 Off my soap box and on to the good stuff